Roman Senate: Senate of the Roman Republic

-When the Republic began, the Senate functioned as a special committee.
+When the Republic began in 509 BC, the Senate functioned as a special committee.
 It consisted of 300–500 senators who served for life.
-Only patricians were members in the early period, but plebeians were also admitted before long, although they were denied the senior magistracies for a longer period.

-The Senate held the fiscal responsibilities of the Roman Republic's treasury holding a regulatory power over incoming and outgoing transactions.
-The Senate would ultimately be in charge of creating and maintaining public buildings, as only they had the power to distribute grants to the Censors.
-Furthermore, the Senate also oversaw judicial proceedings in extreme cases of violent offenses in Italy.
+Only patricians were members in the early period.
+Plebeians were admitted later, although they were denied the senior magistracies for a longer period.
+The Senate held the fiscal responsibilities of the Roman Republic's treasury, holding a regulatory power over incoming and outgoing transactions.
+The Senate was ultimately in charge of creating and maintaining public buildings, as only they had the power to distribute grants to the Censors.
+The Senate also oversaw judicial proceedings in extreme cases of violent offenses in Italy.
 At the request of allies of Italy, the Senate could oversee their judicial proceedings on extreme cases requiring further investigation as well.
 The Senate was also in charge of diplomatic measures in the representation of the Roman Republic.

-Senators were entitled to wear a toga with a broad purple stripe, maroon shoes, and an iron (later gold) ring.
+Senators were entitled to wear a toga with a broad purple stripe, maroon shoes, and an iron, later gold, ring.
 The Senate of the Roman Republic passed decrees called senatus consulta, which in form constituted "advice" from the senate to a magistrate.
 While these decrees did not hold legal force, they usually were obeyed in practice.
 If a senatus consultum conflicted with a law (lex) that was passed by an assembly, the law overrode the senatus consultum because the senatus consultum had its authority based on precedent and not in law.
 A senatus consultum, however, could serve to interpret a law.

 Through these decrees, the senate directed the magistrates, especially the Roman Consuls (the chief magistrates), in their prosecution of military conflicts.
 The senate also had an enormous degree of power over the civil government in Rome.
 This was especially the case with regard to its management of state finances, as only it could authorize the disbursal of public funds from the treasury.
 As the Roman Republic grew, the senate also supervised the administration of the provinces, which were governed by former consuls and praetors, in that it decided which magistrate should govern which province.

-Since the 3rd century BC the senate also played a pivotal role in cases of emergency.
-It could call for the appointment of a dictator (a right resting with each consul with or without the senate's involvement).
-However, after 202 BC, the office of dictator fell out of use (and was revived only two more times) and was replaced with the senatus consultum ultimum ("ultimate decree of the senate"), a senatorial decree that authorised the consuls to employ any means necessary to solve the crisis.
+Since the 3rd century BC, the senate played a pivotal role in cases of emergency.
+It could call for the appointment of a dictator, a right resting with each consul with or without the senate's involvement.
+After 202 BC, the office of dictator fell out of use, and was revived only two more times.
+It was replaced with the senatus consultum ultimum ("ultimate decree of the senate"), a senatorial decree that authorised the consuls to employ any means necessary to solve the crisis.